Written by Craig Fearn

 14. Content Freshness: Is Information Current?

 Review important pages annually at minimum.
 Update statistics, fix outdated advice, refresh examples.
 Add "Last updated" dates where relevant.
-Google prefers fresh, accurate content over stale information.
+This ongoing maintenance is part of why our SEO services include regular content audits.

 15. Call to Action: Is the Next Step Clear?

 What do you want visitors to do after reading?
 Contact you?
 Read another article?
 Make a purchase?
 Make the next step obvious.
-Clear CTAs improve user experience and conversion ratesâboth indirect SEO signals.
+Clear calls to action improve user experience and conversion rates—both of which indirectly support your SEO.

 Craig Fearn